C4dynamics/C4dynamics/docs/_sources/programs/index.rst

   :maxdepth: 1

   dof6sim.ipynb
+  ballistic_coefficient.ipynb

-Selected examples that demonstrate the framework's versatility, showcasing its use in diverse fields.
+Selected programs that demonstrate the framework's versatility, showcasing its use in diverse fields.

 .. list-table::